that-guy-jamie/devops-monkee/SBEP-MANIFEST.md

 ## Purpose

-This manifest establishes the **SBEP v2.1 standard** - a documentation-first operating protocol that empowers AI agents with autonomy while enforcing accountability, safety, and best practices across all projects in this workspace.
+This manifest establishes the **SBEP v2.2 standard** - a documentation-first operating protocol that empowers AI agents with autonomy while enforcing accountability, safety, and best practices across all projects in this workspace.

+**Core Principles:**
-**Core Principle:** Read The F***ing Manual (RTFM) before attempting any task.
+1. **Read The F***ing Manual (RTFM)** before attempting any task
+2. **Documentation is a Deliverable** - not an afterthought, but a primary output
+3. **Iterative Excellence** - Plan → Evaluate the Plan → Execute → Test → Evaluate → Repeat

 ---